Sonic Generations (PlayStation 3, Xbox 360, Windows)

 PAMxx_Dummy_A_wav.aax through PAMxx_Dummy_M_wav.aax

-An unused White World HUB song, which sounds like an early version or remix of the final Green Hill Zone HUB song.
+An unused White World HUB theme, which sounds like the Green Hill Zone HUB theme but played with the instruments from White World's HUB theme.

 Environment Map Secret